JSMonk/jsmonk.github.io/_posts/2024-01-29-last-days-of-hegel.md

 At the beginning of 2019, I worked in a small outsourcing company called [WookieeLabs](https://github.com/wookieelabs).
 In most of the projects, we preferred to use [Flow](https://flow.org/) over the [TypeScript](https://www.typescriptlang.org/).
 There were a lot of benefits such as [nominal classes](https://flow.org/en/docs/lang/nominal-structural/#toc-classes-are-nominally-typed), [type variances](https://flow.org/en/docs/lang/variance), [opaque types](https://flow.org/en/docs/types/opaque-types/), [smooth integration with React](https://flow.org/en/docs/react/).
 But the main reason was that Flow in 2019 was just JavaScript with types.

-But the way Flow type inference works was not ideal:
+But the way Flow type inference was working in 2019 was not ideal:
 ```typescript
 const id = x => x;
 const a = id(2); // number | string